Chapter 1 - The Cell

 Schematic representations of a simple columnar cell from images acquired by TEM, SEM, and freeze fracture.

-Scanning Electron Microscopy (SEM)
+Scanning Electron Microscopy SEM

 Freeze fracture forms enface views of membrane-bound compartments that give striking three-dimensional representations.

-Examples of Freeze Fracture
+Ultrastructure of Cells Freeze Fracture

-Cells undergoing mitosis as seen by transmission electron microscopy (TEM).
+Cells undergoing mitosis as seen by TEM.